 I think these may be the easiest 2×4 bench plans ever but it is making such a big impact on my deck!

 There is one spot on my deck that is an annoying little thing.
 I want to be able to see the pool so I can keep my eye on the kids, but I also want ample seating in my outdoor living spaces.
 I have always thought of making an L shaped “sofa” for this area and then I saw Ana White’s plans for a great outdoor sectional.
 This was exactly the type of thing I needed.
 I had to adjust the plans a little, to suit my space…hello beauty of DIY!
+I decided to make one portion of it and see if I need the second section later on down the road.

 My completed bench is 60″x28.5″x27″!!!!! and the build reminded me very much of building my giant front porch bench which I love, love, love!